Digital Fatigue and Energy Data 2025

 Most common words after long online time

 Respondents also provided one-word reflections describing how they feel after long online time.
-The most common normalised terms point strongly towards tiredness and depletion.
+The most common normalised terms point strongly toward tiredness, depletion, and reduced mental energy.

 Most common word Count %